Pré de l'Âne through the heart of the forest - Saoû Forest

 Description of the walk

-From Saou, take the D136 towards the Silo car park.
+From Saou, take the D136 towards the Parking du Silo.

-(S/E) From the Silo car park, walk along the Atlas cedars to pass in front of L'Auberge des Dauphins and reach the Eco-Guardians' Office.
+(S/E) From the Silo car park, walk alongside the Atlas cedars, past L’Auberge des Dauphins, to reach the Écogardes office.

-(1) Continue straight ahead to reach Chemin de la Grande Combe.
-It climbs gently up the valley.
+(1) Continue straight on to reach the Chemin de la Grande Combe.
+It climbs gently up the valley floor.

-(2) After 15-20 minutes, at the Les Douglas signpost, it narrows and climbs more steeply.
+(2) After 15–20 minutes, at the Les Douglas signpost, the path narrows and climbs more steeply.
 On the right, a wooden guardrail marks the site of an old stone dam.

-(3) After about 2 hours and 15 minutes of walking, the path leads to the Virage du Pré de l'Âne.
+(3) After about 2 hours and 15 minutes’ walk, the path leads to the Virage du Pré de l’Âne.
 Continue straight on towards the Pas de Siara.

-(4) Enjoy a magnificent view of the Col de la Chaudière and the Couspeau mountain (round trip: about 1.5 km).
+(4) Enjoy a magnificent view of the Col de la Chaudière and the Couspeau mountain (round trip: approx. 1.5 km).

-Then turn left towards the Bergerie de Bois-Vert.
-Cattle may be present here during the summer months.
+Then head straight left towards the Bergerie de Bois-Vert.
+Cattle may be present there to drink during the summer months.

-(5) Continue towards Porte de Barry.
-The view then opens up to the south over the Bourdeaux region, with the Drôme Provençale on the horizon.
-Continue to the next crossroads.
+(5) Continue towards the Porte de Barry.
+The view then opens up due south over the Bourdeaux region, with the Drôme Provençale on the horizon.
+Carry on to the next crossroads.

-(6) Take the hairpin turn to the right and continue towards the Virage des Princes along the wide winding path, shaded by the undergrowth.
-Pass in front of the Refuge des Princes, the ideal spot for a break on the terrace, sitting on benches designed by Maurice Burrus.
+(6) Take the hairpin bend to the right and continue towards the Virage des Princes along the wide, winding path, which offers the shade of its undergrowth.
+Pass the Refuge des Princes, ideal for a break on the terrace, sitting on the benches designed by Maurice Burrus.

-(7) A few dozen metres after the refuge, at Virage des Princes, leave the stone path and turn left onto Les Berches until you reach the first crossroads.
+(7) A few dozen metres past the refuge, at the Virage des Princes, leave the stone path and head left towards Les Berches until you reach the first crossroads.

 (8) Continue to the right towards Les Fourneaux.
-Descend to the next track.
+Head down to the next track.

-(9) At the crossroads, cross the track and turn right, heading north-east towards the Piste des Coupes (steep descent on dirt).
+(9) At the junction, cross the track and head north-east to the right, towards the Piste des Coupes (steep dirt descent).

-(10) At the Piste des Coupes signpost, continue downhill to the north-west towards the Halte Équestre.
-Wind your way through the undergrowth until you come out onto a meadow.
-From here, you can see the cliffs of Pas de l'Échelette and Pas du Fau.
+(10) At the Piste des Coupes signpost, continue the descent north-west towards the Halte Équestre.
+Wind your way through the woodland before emerging onto a meadow.
+From here, there is a view of the cliffs of Pas de l’Échelette and Pas du Fau.
 Continue towards Le Pont en Béton.

 (11) Then turn right to reach the Bureau des Écogardes.